El-magnificoxxii/cloud-resume-challenge/frontend/README.md

 ## Image Size Considerations
 i have a background texture that was 4.3MB
 I'm going to optimise it to webp with an online tool

+## Frontend Framework Consideration
+- Choose to use REact because it is the most popular Javascript framwork
+- Choose to use Vite.js over webpack because our frontend is very simple
+- Configured React Router V&, decided to use declarative mopde because again our app is very simple